open-morphs/blog/content/about.md

 Welcome to the blog by the developers of the Cosmo-CoDiOS project.

-Here we discuss progress, features, and the thinking process behind Cosmo-CoDiOS.
+Here we discuss progress, features, and the thinking process behind the Cosmo-CoDiOS project.